hsuanlee213/applied-ai-music-recommender/README.md

 - **Logging System:** Records user input, retrieval results, AI responses, and errors.
 - **Testing / Evaluation Component:** Checks that retrieval, generation, and guardrails work correctly.
 - **Human Review / User Feedback:** Allows users or reviewers to evaluate whether the recommendations make sense.

+In the current implementation, the AI recommendation generator is a deterministic AI-style generator.
+It does not require an external API key, which makes the project easier to run, test, and demo reproducibly.
+The system is designed so that this component can later be replaced with a real LLM API client if needed.

 ### System Diagram